Platycypha fitzsimonsi

 This is a fairly small species; 29–34 mm long with a wingspan of 46–54 mm.
 The mature male has an orange-red and black striped thorax and a distinctive red, black and blue abdomen.
 Females and immature males are dark brown and khaki.

+Like several other Chlocyphidae, males extend and vibrate their tibia displaying the white colouration (foot waggling) towards ovipositing females as a courtship display.